-The limitations of these theories of economic organisations have been widely noted: they assume quasi-substantive rationality on the part of principals and agents (Tsang 2006), they are predicated upon situations of market equilibrium and thus are ill-equipped to account for the evolution of structures over time (Rumelt et al. 1994), they embody assumptions about human behaviour that are extreme and not borne by empirical evidence (Bromiley 2005; Tsang 2006) and it is argued that they to lead to self-fulfilling prophecies (Ghoshal & Moran 1996).

-Perhaps most significantly, the boundaries of a firm in terms of what is completed internally versus what is undertaken via market-based contracts tends to treat boundaries as absolute.
-That is, either an activity is undertaken internally or externally and that by considering all of the activities completed by a firm, it is possible to draw some activity boundaries around a firm.
-The problem, as Harrigan (1985) notes, is that firms may both make and buy a particular input.
-For example, a firm may 'buy' recruiting services for some of its positions and it may 'make' the same activities for other positions.
-Bradach and Eccles (1989) suggest that it therefore necessary to consider the whole organisational structure rather than just individual transactions one at a time.
-In this respect, the knowledge-based perspective with its ability to easily account for alliances and its focus on the knowledge underpinning routines central to an organisation's operations provides a useful approach for furthering this field.
+The limitations of these theories have been widely noted: they assume quasi-substantive rationality on the part of principals and agents (Tsang 2006), they are predicated upon situations of market equilibrium and thus are ill-equipped to account for the evolution of structures over time (Rumelt et al. 1994), they embody assumptions about human behaviour that are extreme and not borne by empirical evidence (Bromiley 2005; Tsang 2006) and it is argued that they to lead to self-fulfilling prophecies (Ghoshal & Moran 1996).
+Perhaps most significantly, these theories tend to treat what is completed internally versus what is undertaken via market-based contracts as absolute.
+Bradach and Eccles (1989) therefore suggest that it necessary to consider the whole organisational structure rather than just individual transactions one at a time.
+In this respect, the knowledge-based perspective with its ability to easily account for alliances and its focus on the knowledge underpinning routines central to an organisation's operations, provides a useful approach for furthering this field.

-2.1 KNOWLEDGE BASED VIEW OF THE FIRM
+KNOWLEDGE BASED VIEW OF THE FIRM